-- 1. Steering bracket - 2.
-Handgrip
+1. Handgrip

-(7) When transporting or storing the outboard motor while removed from a boat, keep the outboard motor in the attitude shown.
+(7) When transporting or storing the outboard motor while removed from a boat, keep the outboard motor in the attitude shown or use an outboard motor stand.

-Place a towel or something similar under the outboard motor to protect it from damage.
+When transporting the outboard motor in a horizontal position, place a towel or something similar under the outboard motor to protect it from damage.